-Homework problems will be assigned nearly each lecture period, and are handed in on the announced due date (typically two class periods later) at the beginning of class.
-We will have about 5-10 time reserved for howework questions each class.
-You are encouraged to work together on your homework assignments.
-Assignments are worth 10 points each.
-I will pick 4 problems to grade (2 points per problem) and 2 points are reserved for neatness and completeness.
+Homework problems will be assigned regularly, and are handed in on the announced due date at the beginning of class.
+You are encouraged to work together on your homework assignments (not copy, but collaborate).
+Assignments will vary in points possible.
+Typically I will randomly select 4~5 problems to grade.
+Points are also reserved for neatness and completeness.
 It will benefit you to check (not copy) your ODD numbered answers in the back of the book.

-At the end of the semester the three lowest homework scores will be dropped from your grade.
-Due to this, I do not accept late work.
+At the end of the semester your lowest homework score will be dropped from your grade.
+I will accept homework ONLY one class period late and you will receive a 20% reduction in your score.
 It is your responsibility to ensure that you get your HW turned in; if you know you will be missing class, you should turn your HW in before the due date or send it with a friend to class.
 I also accept homework that is scanned and emailed to me BEFORE start of class on the due date (please email as a .pdf file and make sure it is legible).

 I recommend being organized and keeping all "scratch work," and returned work in a binder.
 You are expected to use proper mathematical notation as learned in class.
 All HW should be neat, legible and well organized.
 Messy papers will get point deductions and may even be returned ungraded.
-(See "Homework Guidelines" Handout).
+(See "Homework Guidelines").